 This is a common challenge for cat owners.
 As soon as the bedroom door closes, the scandal breaks out.
-In fact, there are two sides to this story, depending on which part of the door the cat is:
+In fact, there are two sides to this story, depending on which part of the door the cat is on:

 When the cat is inside the bedroom with you

-It usually goes like this – kitty falls asleep next to you in bed and all is calm and cozy.
-Until about 4 in the morning, that is, when kitty wakes up and wants to go out.
-In this case, your best option is to either give in and sleep with your bedroom door open or to leave kitty out of the bedroom for the entire night to make sure you get a good night’s rest.
+It usually goes like this – your kitty falls asleep next to you in bed, and all is calm and cozy until about 4 in the morning when the kitty wakes up and wants to go out.
+In this case, your best option is to either give in and sleep with your bedroom door open or leave the kitty out of the bedroom for the entire night to ensure you get a good night’s rest.
 Find out more about cats’ nighttime habits.

 When the cat is outside the bedroom without you

 Kitty might not like that it is outside and that there is a door between her and you during the night.
-Keep in mind that the worst thing you can do is to open the door for kitty in the middle of the night.
+But remember that the worst thing you can do is open the door for the kitty in the middle of the night.
 Why?
 Because it will understand that making noise is an efficient way to get you to open it.
-So, try out all the methods we’ve mentioned above, and stay strong!
-In the meantime, a pair of earplugs might be useful.
+So, try all the methods mentioned above, and stay strong!
+In the meantime, a pair of earplugs might be helpful.